kepop1/react-native-starter-ts/README.md

 - You're ok with having a font added by default, as it can be a quirk to setup and it'll show you where it needs to go.
 - You're ok with TypeScript / React Hook Form -> These are probably the most opinionated parts.
 TS is in here for a laundry list of reasons.
   - React Hook Form however is a lighter alternative to Formik which is kinda heavy - but has it's own downsides, this at the least makes it functional for basic forms.
+- You're ok with ts-jest for TypeScript backed testing, and react-native-testing-library for rendering the components for tests.

 ### Generating screenshots?